U.S. Visas

 Issuing Authority Personnel Title: There is no issuing authority personnel title.

-Registration Criteria: Compulsory for everyone in Germany age 16 or older to possess either an identity card or a passport
+Registration Criteria: All people aged 16 years or older must possess either an identity card or a passport.

 Certified Copies: Certified copies are not available.